 The Cleveland Clinic summarises those numbers clearly: a healthy adult head weighs roughly 10 to 12 pounds in a neutral position.
 A slight downward glance puts about 27 pounds of effective load on the cervical spine.
 A 30-degree tilt - roughly what you do to read a phone in your lap - adds up to about 40 pounds.
 At deeper angles, the load climbs above 60 pounds.

-Some caveats are worth flagging.
+A few caveats here.
 Hansraj’s model is a biomechanical simulation, not a direct in-vivo measurement, and it has been criticised in academic circles for conflating lever-arm torque with literal weight on the discs.
-The exact numbers should be treated as illustrative rather than precise.
-But the underlying point holds: bending your head forward increases compressive and shear forces on the cervical spine non-linearly, and doing it for long stretches loads the structures at the back of your neck in a way they are not built for.
+The exact numbers are illustrative.
+The underlying point still holds: bending your head forward increases compressive and shear forces on the cervical spine non-linearly, and doing it for long stretches loads the structures at the back of your neck in a way they are not built for.

-The other thing that compounds is time.
+Time compounds the problem too.
 A short glance at your phone is fine.
-The problem is the cumulative dose - hours of micro-flexion stacked end to end across a workday, then a commute, then an evening of scrolling.
+Hours of micro-flexion stacked across a workday, then a commute, then an evening of scrolling - that is the actual load that causes trouble.

 The Symptoms

-Tech neck symptoms tend to show up in roughly the same order.
+Tech neck symptoms follow a fairly predictable sequence.
 The Cleveland Clinic lists the typical progression: neck and shoulder stiffness or soreness first, sometimes with a sharp catch when you turn your head; then headaches, often starting at the base of the skull and radiating forward; then, in worse cases, numbness or tingling in the arms, hands, or fingers as cervical nerves get irritated.

 The full symptom list typically includes some combination of:

 A handful of cases progress further.
 A 2022 case report in Radiology Case Reports by Eric Chu describes a young man whose imaging showed cervical kyphosis and reduced cervical lordosis - in plain English, the natural curve of his neck had partially reversed.
 After roughly nine months of combined chiropractic care, posture training, and rehabilitation, his cervical curvature had returned and his symptoms had resolved.
-It is a single case, not a population study, but it does illustrate two things: the structural changes from sustained forward head posture are real, and they are not necessarily permanent.
+A single case, not a population study.
+But it shows that the structural changes from sustained forward head posture are real - and that they can reverse.

 A Caveat: The Causation Is Not Always Clean